dell/omnia/docs/Installation_Guides/INSTALL_OMNIA_CLI.md

 6. By default, no skip tags are selected, and both Kubernetes and Slurm will be deployed.

 To skip the installation of Kubernetes, enter:
     `ansible-playbook omnia.yml -i inventory --skip-tags "kubernetes"`

 To skip the installation of Slurm, enter:
     `ansible-playbook omnia.yml -i inventory --skip-tags "slurm"`
+>> **Caution**: LMOD and LUA are installed with Slurm when running `omnia.yml`.
+If LMOD and LUA are required, do not use the skip Slurm tag.

 To skip the NFS client setup, enter the following command to skip the k8s_nfs_client_setup role of Kubernetes:
     `ansible-playbook omnia.yml -i inventory --skip-tags "nfs_client"`

     The default path of the Ansible configuration file is `/etc/ansible/`.
 If the file is not present in the default path, then edit the `ansible_config_file_path` variable to update the configuration path.

-7. To provide passwords for mariaDB Database (for Slurm accounting), Kubernetes Pod Network CIDR, and Kubernetes CNI, edit the `omnia_config.yml` file.
+8. To provide passwords for mariaDB Database (for Slurm accounting), Kubernetes Pod Network CIDR, and Kubernetes CNI, edit the `omnia_config.yml` file.
 >> **Note**:
-* Supported values for Kubernetes CNI are calico and flannel.
+>> * Supported values for Kubernetes CNI are calico and flannel.
 The default value of CNI considered by Omnia is calico.
-* The default value of Kubernetes Pod Network CIDR is 10.244.0.0/16.
+>> * The default value of Kubernetes Pod Network CIDR is 10.244.0.0/16.
 If 10.244.0.0/16 is already in use within your network, select a different Pod Network CIDR.
 For more information, see __https://docs.projectcalico.org/getting-started/kubernetes/quickstart__.

->> **Note**: If you want to view or edit the `omnia_config.yml` file, run the following command:
+>> * If you want to view or edit the `omnia_config.yml` file, run the following command:
-- `ansible-vault view omnia_config.yml --vault-password-file .omnia_vault_key` -- To view the file.
+>>    - `ansible-vault view omnia_config.yml --vault-password-file .omnia_vault_key` -- To view the file.
-- `ansible-vault edit omnia_config.yml --vault-password-file .omnia_vault_key` -- To edit the file.
+>>    - `ansible-vault edit omnia_config.yml --vault-password-file .omnia_vault_key` -- To edit the file.

->> **Note**: It is suggested that you use the ansible-vault view or edit commands and that you do not use the ansible-vault decrypt or encrypt commands.
+>> * It is suggested that you use the ansible-vault view or edit commands and that you do not use the ansible-vault decrypt or encrypt commands.
 If you have used the ansible-vault decrypt or encrypt commands, provide 644 permission to `omnia_config.yml`.

 Omnia considers `slurm` as the default username for MariaDB.